vormkracht10/laravel-mails/README.md

 -   Get quickly and automatically notified when email hard/soft bounces or the bouncerate goes too high
 -   Prune all logged emails periodically to keep the database nice and slim
 -   Resend logged emails to another recipient
--   View all sent emails in the browser using [Filament Mails](https://github.com/vormkracht10/filament-mails)
+-   View all sent emails in the browser using complementary package [Filament Mails](https://github.com/vormkracht10/filament-mails)

 ## Features to come